gatewayprogrammingschool/Rust-For-CSharp-Developers/content/part1.md

 // my_string has type of &str
 ```

-One major difference is that internally, Rust represent strings with UTF-8 instead of straight Unicode.
+One major difference is that internally, Rust represents strings with UTF-8 instead of Unicode (UTF-16).
 This means that strings are more memory efficient in Rust at the expense of higher overhead for interpreting individual characters.
-Whereas you can calculate a character in a C# string from an offset into the string's memory, with Rust you must first tokenize the byte array to a char array.
+Whereas you can calculate a character in a C# string from an offset into the string's memory, with Rust you must first tokenize the byte array to a char array because UTF-8 is a variable-sized construct where a character may be defined by one to four bytes.

-The second type is `String`, which actually behaves like the C# `StringBuilder` class.
+The second type in Rust is `String`, which actually behaves like the C# `StringBuilder` class.
 If you are assembling strings on the fly you use this type.
 One major difference between C# and Rust is that the output of `ToString()` and `to_string()` are opposites.
 The .NET `ToString()` method on all objects returns an immutable `string`.
-The `to_string()` method found on many Rust objects returns `String`, not the immutable `&str`.
+The `to_string()` method found on most Rust objects returns `String`, not the immutable `&str`.
 As a matter of fact, you can get a `String` from a `&str` in two ways.

 ```rust
 let mut s = "Template {{0}}".to_string();